Personal Line of CreditGet Started

 One really important distinction to make between different types of lines of credit is whether they’re unsecured or secured.
 With an unsecured line of credit, you won’t be required to provide collateral in order to qualify.
 Because of this, if your application is approved, the financial institution would be taking on more risk by lending money to you, which may result in higher interest charges and/or fees than you’d typically see with a secured line of credit.

 When a line of credit is secured, you’ll need to provide collateral in order to be qualified.
 If you end up defaulting on your loan, the financial institution may seize whatever assets you’ve put forth.
-Because you’ve mitigated some of the risk to the lender by providing collateral, secured loans will often come with lower charges than if they were unsecured.
+Because you’ve mitigated some of the risk to the lender by providing collateral, secured loans generally come with lower charges than if they were unsecured.

 What is a Personal Line of Credit?